5 Ways Companies Are Making Their Remote Candidate Experience Stand Out

 Constellation Pharmaceuticals, a clinical-stage biopharmaceutical company based in Cambridge, Massachusetts, sends its office tour video to candidates before their interview.
 It even highlights various members of the team as the camera passes, letting candidates know who they are and what they do:

-Along the way, candidates also get a feel for the company culture, with the camera focusing on things like the team’s food-themed photo wall and the “Constellation Kids” picture board.
+Along the way, remote candidates also get a feel for the company culture, with the camera focusing on things like the team’s food-themed photo wall and the “Constellation Kids” picture board.
 And since the video is filmed from a first-person perspective, it helps candidates visualize working there.

 Of course, not every company has a pre-recorded video in its back pocket from before coronavirus made it difficult (if not impossible) to film one.
 However, cloud monitoring company Datadog found an ingenious way around this — piecing together tours of its various offices from photos and videos taken by employees over the years.
 Here’s a look inside the Dublin office: